 Fees have been an issue for Robinhood.
 In December 2020 the Securities and Exchange Commission said one of “Robinhood’s selling points to customers [between 2015 and late 2018] was that trading was ‘commission free,’ but due in large part to its unusually high payment for order flow rates, Robinhood customers’ orders were executed at prices that were inferior to other brokers’ prices.”
 Robinhood agreed, without admitting or denying the SEC findings, to a cease-and-desist order and to pay a $65 million civil penalty.

-E*TRADE charges no fees or commissions on a per-trade basis for stocks and exchange-traded funds.
-It does charge you a contract fee for options contracts, which typically cost $0.65 per contract.
+E*TRADE charges no fees or commissions on a per-trade basis for stocks, mutual funds and exchange-traded funds.
+It does charge you a contract fee for options contracts, which typically cost $0.65 per contract and $0.50 with 30+ trades per quarter.
 (This may seem small, but for active traders it can add up fast.)
-It typically costs $20 to purchase a mutual fund through the service, $1.50 to enter a mutual contract, and $1 per bond.
-Margin rates start at 8.95% for small loans and decrease as the debt goes up.
+It usually costs $1.50 for a futures contract and $1 per bond for online secondary trades (with a minimum of $10 and a maximum of $250).
+Margin rates start at 13.20% for small loans under $10,000 and decrease as the debt goes up.

 It is almost easier to compare where these two services do overlap than to discuss the ways in which they don’t.
 E*TRADE is a full-service trading platform through which investors can buy virtually any publicly traded U.S. security, and some foreign products as well.
 This includes stocks, bonds, ETFs, mutual funds, futures and options.

-E*TRADE also offers a small number of cryptocurrencies on its platform, primarily Bitcoin and Etherium.
+E*TRADE also offers indirect ways to invest in cryptocurrencies through securities and futures on its platform.
 It offers a full suite of tools for technical analysis and supports data sets going back to the full lifetime of an asset.
 While it is not at the caliber of an investment bank, it is more than enough for individual investors at almost any level of sophistication.

 Traders can access E*TRADE through both its websites and its apps.
 The company offers two desktop options: its core brand, E*TRADE and the more sophisticated Power E*TRADE.
 It offers two corresponding apps, one tied to E*TRADE core and the other to Power E*TRADE.